Hubbry Logo

 Paulo Dybala

-Paulo Exequiel Dybala (born 15 November 1993) is an Argentine professional footballer who plays as an attacking midfielder or winger for Serie A club Roma and the Argentina national team.
-Nicknamed "La Joya" ("The Jewel"), he is known for his dribbling and goalscoring.[2][3][4]
+Paulo Exequiel Dybala (born 15 November 1993) is an Argentine professional footballer who plays as a forward for Serie A club Roma and the Argentina national team.
+He is nicknamed "La Joya" ("The Jewel").[2][3][4]

 Key Information